Caye Caulker is one of the most laid back places I have ever been. There are no cars, great snorkling and diving, plus a wonderful island vibe.

 How to get to Caye Caulker

-Most visitors, including all of us, arrive by airplane into Belize City.
+Most visitors, including us, arrive by airplane into Belize City.
 After your arrival you have two options for continuing on to the island of Caye Caulker.

 Take a taxi from the airport to the boat dock in Belize City where a passenger ferry will take you to the island.
-The taxi ride takes about 35 minutes and costs $25 US per vehicle.
+Currently it is $30 to ride from the airport to the ferry and about a 25 minute drive.

 Money in Belize and Caye Caulker